Footfall Analytics: 5 Proven Metrics for Measuring Real Campaign Impact

 → This is what makes it “sellable”

-Check out the dashboard for foot-traffic intelligence here: Click here
+Check out the dashboard for footfall analytics here: Click here